kelvinlawson/atomthreads/ports/cortex-m/README.md

 # ARM Cortex-M Port

+Author: Tido Klaassen <tido@4gh.eu>

+License: BSD Revised.
+Needs libopencm3, which is LGPLv3.

 ## Summary and Prerequisites
 This port should run on any Cortex-M0/3/4/4F (M0+ not tested).
 It uses RedHat's [newlib](https://sourceware.org/newlib/) and [libopencm3]
 (https://github.com/libopencm3/libopencm3).
 You will also need an ARM compiler toolchain.
 If you want to flash or debug your target, [openocd](http://openocd.org) is also a must.
-For STM32 targets [stlink](https://github.com/texane/stlink) might also be helpful.
+For STM32 targets [stlink](https://github.com/texane/stlink) might be helpful.

 On Debian systems, compiler, newlib and openocd can easily be installed by the package manager (untested, not going to set up a new system just to test this):